alphagov/transformation-dashboard/_posts/2000-01-07-apply-to-carry-waste.markdown

 challenges: |
   - Assembling and managing the team to run the live service
+  - Developing the service to include a payments and renewal service and cater for all waste carriers

 next-steps: |
-  - Iterate the service to include a payments and renewal and cater for all waste carriers by early September
   - Consider how far the underlying platform can be used for other Defra digital services
   - Share lessons from this exemplar across the Environment Agency and Defra
-  - Prepare for the live Service Standard Assessment

 screengrabs: